Most presidents ignore products that rip off their names. Will Trump?

 Anyone who's holding off on releasing a Trump product until his name and image enter the public domain has a long wait ahead.
 They're his for the rest of his life.
 Federal law also prohibits anyone from using a deceased former president's "name, portrait, or signature" without the approval of his widow, if she outlives him.
 A president's estate may control his intellectual property for many years following his death.
 (The Ronald Reagan Presidential Foundation, for example, owns the rights to the Gipper's signature.)
 And the Trump Organization could lay claim to its namesake's image well into the 21st century.

 When—or if—the day comes when someone wants to name a public building or piece of infrastructure after Trump, there's little chance of stepping on his publicity rights.
 That means that, conceivably, a name whose value stems from its use on luxury hotels and vanity brands could end up on a sanitary landfill or sewage treatment facility.
 (In 2008, San Francisco voters considered a ballot measure that would have named the municipal wastewater plant after President George W. Bush; it was rejected.)
-If Trump tried to stop such a move, Faber says, "I think a court would probably say that the criticism falls under the First Amendment.
+If Trump tried to stop such a move, Ochoa says, "I think a court would probably say that the criticism falls under the First Amendment.
 And if they name an airport or a school after him, he's not going to object.
 He loves that kind of adulation."